kedhar1992/dislocation-GB/README.md

 #Here, you can find three folders with each containing STP, MDS, and ML.
 1. Open 'STP.m' using matlab with other *.m files in the same folder.
 The code Stabix (https://stabix.readthedocs.io/en/latest/) was used.
 2. The input script for GB generation is 'gb.in' and shearing is 'in.shear_controlled' (credits to Wurong Jian, wurong@ucsb.edu)
-3. Open the file '' for ML
+3. Open the file 'ML.py' for ML with data_ML.xlsx

 #If you use these scripts, kindly cite "".